crabshank/Cheat-engine-tools/readme.md

 N.B.

-* This is faster than "Hex converter".
+* This is much faster than "Hex converter".

 * Hovering over the (converted) bytes highlights them.